kavan-soni/Universal-Vaccination-Passport/README.md

 **Abstract:** Use Amazon product review dataset, build a kafka based application chatbot and predict the buy percentage of a product / suggest a similar good product.

-**Aproach:** build a machine learning model to predict the the buy percentage and the best similar product and create a data pipeline using kafka, a chat bot application where buyers can get details like product buy percentage and similar best products.
+**Approach:** build a machine learning model to predict the the buy percentage and the best similar product and create a data pipeline using kafka, a chat bot application where buyers can get details like product buy percentage and similar best products.

 **Persona:** Amazon product Buyers